invasivelycoding/vault/documentation/PicoCTF documentation.md

 We're gonna start with the super easy stuff
 ## WebDecode
 To me this seems pretty self explanatory.
 I first want to open up the inspector by either right clicking and clicking inspect element on the page or F12 on your keyboard.
 One of the first places I looked was to see if there was anything stored in the cookies.
-![[Pasted image 20240914151435.png]]As you can see, there was nothing stored in the cookies.
+![[cookies.png]]As you can see, there was nothing stored in the cookies.
 Maybe we can take a look at the HTML code of the page.
 You can look through the HTML code by going to Network and viewing the .html files that are loaded when loading up the website.
 You can look through elements, but any extensions you have installed can possibly inject itself into the webpage, adding extra html code that is not apart of the website itself.
 Snooping around, the html documents look normal to me, except for one page...
-![[Pasted image 20240914151653.png]]This stands out among the rest because of this "notify_true" tag with these seemingly random combination of characteres and numbers.
+![[html.png]]This stands out among the rest because of this "notify_true" tag with these seemingly random combination of characteres and numbers.
 We can try decoding this using an application called CyberChef, which is kind of the swiss army knife for cyber.
 Loading up cyberchef, we need to drag the Magic operation into the Recipe.
-After that, we will paste that odd looking jumble of text into the Input box, then in the Output box should be our flag, which we can submit.![[chrome_MeFXbytID2.gif]]
+After that, we will paste that odd looking jumble of text into the Input box, then in the Output box should be our flag, which we can submit.![[cyberchef_actual.gif]]
 Now that's really easy, lets delve into something harder.
 # Tic-Tac
 ### Introduction: